Analog horror: No Through Road

 No Through Road is a YouTube series created by then-17-year-old Steven Chamberlain of Hertfordshire, England, in 2009.
 Set within the real-world private "no through road" at the entrance of Broomhall Farm, it follows four teenagers driving home at night as they find themselves trapped in a space and time loop, eternally passing the same two road signs marking an intersection separating the villages of Benington and Watton between miles of liminal space countryside, while threatened by a figure who can manipulate the loop back to an archway at the road's entrance.
 Other plot aspects include all footage of the events being stolen from MI6 and uploaded online to YouTube.

 Composed of four shorts, No Through Road has attained a cult following, and is considered a foundational work of the analog horror genre.

-Marble Hornets

-Marble Hornets is an alternate reality game YouTube series created in 2009, based on the Slender Man creepypasta.
-Made by Troy Wagner and Joseph DeLage, the series follows Jay Merrick (Wagner) as he attempts to find out what happened to his friend Alex Kralie (DeLage) during the production of Alex's student film, Marble Hornets.
-Jay watches tapes from the film's production, and uploads them to YouTube as various entries showing that Alex was being stalked by an elusive entity known as "The Operator."
-Aspects of the series that put it in the analog horror subgenre include its use of video tapes, as well as the implementation of a second channel for the series titled "totheark," where cryptic codes and messages are embedded into unconventional video editing.
-The web series was met with mostly positive reviews from critics, like Roger Ebert, and fans.

-Marble Hornets had a spinoff film released in 2015 called Always Watching: A Marble Hornets Story, which was negatively received, with reviewers remarking that the series did not translate well onto the big screen, from both a storytelling and technical standpoint.

 Local 58

 Kris Straub's Local 58 is a series of YouTube videos presented as authentic videotaped footage of a television station that has been continuously hijacked over several decades.
 While there is no main plot in this series, episodes include messages related to looking up at the Moon or the night sky, as well as the in-universe Thought Research Initiative (TRI) Local 58s first video "Weather Service" was published in 2015 as a stand-alone short and then added to the dedicated YouTube channel when it was established in 2017.

 Local 58 is frequently credited with creating and/or popularizing analog horror.
 Additionally, the series is responsible for naming the genre through its slogan, "ANALOG HORROR AT 476 MHz".